kexiZeroing/kexiZeroing.github.io/src/posts/git.md

   - git cherry-pick commit_hash

 > To cherry-pick all the commits from commit A to commit B (where A is older than B), run: `git cherry-pick <commitA>^..<commitB>`.
+>
+> Usually you cannot cherry-pick a merge because you do not know which side of the merge should be considered the mainline. *(If a commit has two or more parents, it also represents two or more diffs - which one should be applied?)* `-m` option specifies the parent number (starting from 1, the order is the one in which they're listed in the commit as viewed by `git show`).
+For example, if your commit tree is like below:
+> ```
+> - A - D - E - F  master
+>    \     /
+>     B - C        branch one
+> ```
+>
+> Then `git cherry-pick E` will produce the issue you faced. `git cherry-pick E -m 1` means using D-E, while `git cherry-pick E -m 2` means using B-C-E.

 ## show the changes
 - diff two branches: git diff master..develop